 As it grew dark, we neared the end of our road, which dead-ended at a secluded hilltop hotel beneath the towering peaks.

-We threw the ball for Touille for a bit in the fading light, popped into the restaurant for coffee, then bade the beautiful, rugged mountains of Grindelwald farewell.
+In the fading light, we threw the ball for Touille for a bit, popped into the restaurant for coffee, then bade the beautiful, rugged mountains of Grindelwald farewell.

 Don’t miss these other small towns while in Switzerland.